-Plan Description - The District contributes to the State Teachers' Retirement System (STRS), a cost-sharing multiple-employer public employee retirement system defined benefit pension plan administered by STRS.
+Plan Description - The District contributes to the State Teachers' Retirement System (STRS), a costsharing multiple-employer public employee retirement system defined benefit pension plan administered by STRS.
 The plan provides retirement, disability, and survivor benefits to beneficiaries.
-Benefit provisions are established by
+Benefit provisions are established by state statutes, as legislatively amended, within the State Teachers' Retirement Law.
+STRS issues a separate comprehensive annual financial report that includes financial statements and required supplementary information.

 Benefits Provided - STRS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.

 Benefits are based on years of credited service, equal to one year of full time employment.
 The cost of living adjustments for the Plan are applied as specified by the retirement Law.
-The Plan's provisions and benefits in effect at June 30, 2021, are summarized as follows:
+The Plan's provisions and benefits in effect at June 30, 2022, are summarized as follows:

-CalSTRS

-Tier 1 Tier 2

-Benefit formula 2% @ 60 2% @ 62

-Benefit vesting schedule 5 Years 5 Years

-Benefit payments Monthly for Life Monthly for Life

-Retirement age: 60 62

-Monthly benefits as a

-% of eligible compensation 2% 2%

-Required employee contribution rates 10.250% 10.205%

-Required employer contribution rates 16.150% 16.150%

-Required State contribution rates 10.328% 10.328%
+CalSTRS Tier 1 Tier 2 Benefit formula 2% @ 60 2% @ 62 Benefit vesting schedule 5 Years 5 Years Benefit payments Monthly for Life Monthly for Life Retirement age: 60 62 Monthly benefits as a % of eligible compensation 2% 2% Required employee contribution rates 10.250% 10.205% Required employer contribution rates 16.920% 16.920% Required State contribution rates 10.828% 10.828%